§ 73.71 Reporting of safeguards events.

 (3) The licensee shall, upon request to the NRC, maintain an open and continuous communication channel with the NRC Operations Center.

 (4) The initial telephonic notification must be followed within a period of 60 days by a written report submitted to the NRC by an appropriate method listed in § 73.4.
-In addition to the addressees specified in § 73.4, the licensee shall also provide one copy of the written report addressed to the Director, Division of Security Policy, Office of Nuclear Securit and Incident Response.
+In addition to the addressees specified in § 73.4, the licensee shall also provide one copy of the written report addressed to the Director, Office of Nuclear Security and Incident Response.
 The report must include sufficient information for NRC analysis and evaluation.

 (5) Significant supplemental information which becomes available after the initial telephonic notification to the NRC Operations Center or after the submission of the written report must be telephonically reported to the NRC Operations Center and also submitted in a revised written report (with the revisions indicated) to the Regional Office and the Document Control Desk.
 Errors discovered in a written report must be corrected in a revised report with revisions indicated.
 The revised report must replace the previous report; the update must be a complete entity and not contain only supplementary or revised information.
 Each licensee shall maintain a copy of the written report of an event submitted under this section as record for a period of three years from the date of the report.